MarcusK00/MaturixShiftApp/README.md

 ## 🧠 About

-Developed in a six‑person team for Maturix, this Windows desktop application streamlines the creation, editing, and management of users and shifts.
+Developed in a six‑person team, this Windows desktop application streamlines the creation, editing, and management of users and shifts.
 We collaborated directly with company stakeholders to gather requirements, iterate on feedback, and ensure the tool fit existing operational workflows.
 The app is currently in use at the company and deployed on internal workstations.

 ---